mikegeyser/self/src/article/2019/11/2019-11-06-live-coding-secrets.md

 ### Git tags

 Tagging major steps of the process in git is, in my opinion, the single best backup plan.
 I recommend them, because you will have a 'safe point' that you can (almost) objectively guarantee will work.
 I have seen people take this even further by using tags as the primary mechanism for the demo, by explaining to the audience what the changes are, and how they work.
 I recall a particular demo, that unfortunately wasn't recorded, where the speaker had forward/backward shortcuts on their toolbar/dock and could just click them and the code files would update incrementally.
-It actually worked incredibly well, but I've never experimented with it.1
+It actually worked incredibly well, but I've never experimented with it.

 ### Code snippets!